 - Boosted fiber intake: Many Americans are fiber deficient, falling short of the 25-35 grams per day recommended by the USDA Dietary Guidelines.
 Eating cherries can help you reach the current dietary recommendation of two cups of fruit daily and can contribute to healthy weight maintenance, diabetes prevention and improved cardiovascular health.

-Let us know if you try out this recipe: we’d love to hear your thoughts in the comments below!
+Let us know if you try out this chocolate cherry dessert bites recipe: we’d love to hear your thoughts in the comments below!

 Looking for vegan desserts?

 We love vegan desserts as they work for guests with various diets.
-Here are a few of our favorite vegan desserts:
+Outside of these chocolate cherry dessert bites, here are a few of our favorite vegan desserts:

 This recipe is…